StockerMC/discord.py_fork/docs/cogs.rst

 A couple of technical notes to take into consideration:

-- All listeners must be explicitly marked via decorator, :meth:`~.commands.Cog.listener`.
+- All listeners must be explicitly marked via decorator, :meth:`~.discord.Cog.listener`.
 - The name of the cog is automatically derived from the class name but can be overridden.
-See :ref:`ext_commands_cogs_meta_options`.
+See :ref:`cogs_meta_options`.
 - All commands must now take a ``self`` parameter to allow usage of instance attributes that can be used to maintain state.

 Cog Registration